Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 NOTE: As of July 1, 2007, to reduce costs, the Secretary of State’s Office will no longer mail renewal reminder post cards to notaries when their terms are about to expire.
 Notaries who wish to apply for reappointment will be able to obtain the necessary materials from our website, and renewal forms are now accepted up to 90 days prior to the current commission expiration date.
 Link...

 Note: There are additional fees added to your tax bill if your property is advertised.
-Mobile homes and personal property are also subject to a distraint notice which means the property can not be moved until the taxes are paid.
+Mobile homes and personal property are also subject to a distraint notice which means the property cannot be moved until the taxes are paid.
+Manufactured homes and personal property are also subject to a distraint notice, which shall be posted at/on the delinquent property.
+This notification defines the delinquent property, the amount due, and payment instructions.
+Distrained property shall not be moved or sold until the taxes are paid.
+The distraint posting will also generate additional fees which shall be included as "Fees" on the posted notice.

-Note: Mobile homes located on someone else’s property are eligible for a treasurer’s deed after one year.
+Note: Manufactured homes that are located on property that is not owned by the manufactured home owner shall be eligible for a Treasurer's Deed after one year.